The School of Undergraduate Studies is responsible for the core curriculum requirements for all students pursuing an undergraduate degree.

 All students should

-- Consult the current course list to view the courses approved for the academic year and for descriptions of allowed core course pairings
+- Consult the course list for the appropriate academic year to view approved courses and descriptions of allowed course pairings

 - Check the Course Schedule to search for the approved core course offerings for a given semester